couldntfindabetterusername/zoom-gpt-integration/README.md

-# ZoomGPT
+# ZoomGPT Bot

-A bot built using using Node.js which enters Zooms when provided with a meeting link.
+This is a Node.js GPT bot which will answer your queries.

 ## Features

-- Implemented speech-to-text which converts voice input from the Zoom meeting into text.
+- Takes the input in speech format from the user and converts it into text format.
+- Computes the GPT response for the text provided by the user.
-- Implement text-to-speech which converts the GPT response into speech which is passed through Zoom.
+- Converts the text response into speech response.

-- Deployed on Vercel
+## How to use

+- Provide the valid zoom meeting link.
+- Speak slowly and clearly in english.
+- Do not interrupt GPT while it is giving any response

+  You are good to go.